Jesewe/PCPerformanceBoost-Reload/README.md

 # PCPerformanceBoost Reload

-PCPerformanceBoost is a script designed to optimize the performance of your computer by performing various maintenance tasks such as cleaning cache, temporary files, crash dumps, and optimizing memory.
+PCPerformanceBoost Reload is a script designed to optimize the performance of your computer by performing various maintenance tasks such as cleaning cache, temporary files, crash dumps, and optimizing memory.
 The script also checks for updates to ensure you have the latest features and fixes.

 ## Features
 - Memory Optimization